Close×

 Spectacular natural scenery

-Trails accessible to all
+Trails accessible to everyone

-Trail map
+Trail Map

-Rock climbing for all levels
+Climbing for all skill levels

-A modern and eco-friendly reception pavilion
+A modern and eco-friendly visitor center

 Recently opened, the park’s visitor center is a real asset.
 Located near Lac du Brochet, this modern, eco-friendly, and welcoming building is managed by the park’s board of directors, in collaboration with the municipality of Bowman.

-Walk on water
+A Walk on the Water

 A nature destination to experience to the fullest